 Judges may want to encourage counsel to confirm that clients understand preservation obligations and how to take steps to preserve data.
 Preservation of ESI in small cases should be understood to include metadata for disclosed documents.
-For example, while data from mobile devices and USB drives may not be required for initial disclosures, counsel should be sure that clients understand that preservation requirements might mean they cannot upgrade devices, change retention on devices, or clean off storage drives during the pendency of the litigation.
+For example, while data from mobile devices and USB drives may not be required for initial disclosures, counsel should be sure that clients understand that preservation requirements might mean they cannot upgrade devices, change retention on devices, or clean off storage drives during the pendency of the litigation, or that they must take affirmative steps to prevent the deletion of ESI, such as changing retention settings on applications or mobile devices.